Cancers of the Head & Neck

 Chronic Ear Infections

 Ear infections affect up to 75 percent of children in the US by the time they reach the age of three.
 Children with ear infections may experience earache, fever, ear discharge, headache, and dizziness.
 While many viral ear infections go away on their own within a few days, some persist, and can lead to bacterial ear infection.
 In addition to pain and discomfort, untreated recurrent bacterial ear infection can cause immediate hearing loss and contribute to long-term hearing loss and ear disease.
 Depending on the severity of your child's condition, treatment and prevention of his or her ear infections may include antibiotics, nasal steroid sprays, and discussion regarding the placement of ventilation (ear) tubes.
 In general, ventilation tubes are recommended for children who have 3 ear infections before age 6 months, at least 4 infections in 6 months, or at least 6 infections in 12 months.
-Also, ear tubes are often recommended in children who have chronic ear fluid in both ears for at least 3 months or ear fluid with speech delay/speech issues attributed to hearing loss.
+Also, ear tubes are often recommended in children who have chronic ear fluid in both ears for at least 3 months or ear fluid with speech delay/speech issues attributed to hearing loss

 Tonsillitis is an inflammation of the tonsils, the fleshy areas at the back of the throat, caused by a virus or bacteria.
 It is especially common in children and spreads through contact with throat or nasal fluids.
 Tonsillitis causes the tonsils to become swollen, red and painful.
 Tonsillitis can usually be treated at home through rest and by drinking plenty of fluids, as well as antibiotics for bacterial infections.
 If a child has had several cases of tonsillitis in a short period of time, surgical removal of the tonsils, called tonsillectomy, may be recommended to prevent future throat infections.
-Your provider will discuss if tonsillectomy is right for your child after there have been tonsillitis episodes occuring at least 7 times in 1 year, 5 times per year for 2 years, or 3 times per year for at least 3 years.
+Your provider will discuss if tonsillectomy is right for your child after there have been tonsillitis episodes occurring at least 7 times in 1 year, 5 times per year for 2 years, or 3 times per year for at least 3 years.
 Consideration will also be given to the severity of the illnesses, associated complications, and school absences due to past infection.

 We strive to provide the most effective treatment while taking into consideration the comfort of our patients and concerns of their parents.